Jahia/java-ts-bind/README.md

   * By default, everything is included
 * --exclude: prefixes for excluded paths
   * Processed after includes; nothing is excluded by default
-* --blacklist: blacklisted type fragments
+* --blacklist: blacklisted type regular expression patterns
-  * Types that have names which contain any of these are omitted
+  * Types that have names which equals any of these are omitted
   * Methods and fields that would use them are also omitted!
 * --packageJson: read these options from a JSON file
   * The options should be placed under `tsbindOptions` object